Key Terms Every Editor Should Know

 The Right Type

-Probably no one spends more time examining words on the page or screen than editors do.
+Practically no one spends more time examining letters and numbers on a page or screen than editors do.
 It can help to know something about those shapes you’re staring at all day long.

 typeface v. font.
-Most people these days use the words typeface and font to mean the same thing.
-Strictly speaking, however, Times New Roman and Adobe Caslon are typefaces—a collection of fonts with a common design.
+Most people these days use typeface and font interchangeably.
+Strictly speaking, however, Times New Roman and Adobe Caslon and the like are typefaces—a collection of fonts with a common design.
 Font, then, refers to a specific style of type at a specific size—for example, twelve-point Times New Roman regular or eighteen-point Adobe Caslon semibold italic.

 old-style v. lining figures.
 Old-style figures (also called text figures) resemble letters.
 (Note that a figure in this context is a number expressed as a numeral.)
 Like letters, old-style figures feature ascenders and descenders, as in the stem on a lowercase d (an ascender) or the tail on a lowercase p (a descender).
-In the following example featuring Lyon Text (a font that also includes lining figures), note the descenders on 3, 4,5, 7, and 9, and the ascenders on 6 and 8:
+In the following example featuring Source Serif (a Google font that also includes lining figures), note the descenders on 3, 4, 5, 7, and 9 and the ascenders on 6 and 8:

 Lining figures, on the other hand, resemble letters in all caps.
 (Lining figures, which are also called modern figures, emerged somewhat later than old-style figures in the history of printing and typesetting.)
 Instead of featuring ascenders and descenders, lining figures align at their tops and along the baseline, the imaginary line that all letters and numbers rest on.
-Here’s an example in Times New Roman:
+Here’s an example in Source Serif:

-Editor’s takeaway: Depending on the font, a zero in old-style figures may look more like the letter oh, and a one may look like a roman numeral one.
-Knowing this may help you recommend lining figures—or words rather than numerals—in a context where old-style figures may be ambiguous.
+Editor’s takeaway: Depending on the font, a zero in old-style figures can look like the letter oh, and a one may look like a Roman numeral one (though not in Source Serif).
+Being aware of this can help you know to recommend lining figures—or words rather than numerals—for contexts where old-style figures may be ambiguous (something that proofreaders, too, can look out for).

 monospaced v. proportional.
-In a monospaced font (or fixed-width font), each letter, number, or other character (including punctuation) takes up the same amount of space.
+In a monospaced (or fixed-width) font, each letter, number, or other character (including punctuation) takes up the same amount of space.
 For example, in Courier New, a popular font designed to mimic a typewriter, the ten-letter synonyms Copyeditor and Amanuensis are of equal length:

-In a proportional font (Lyon Text again), they are not; note, for example, how an i takes up less space than an m:
+In a proportional font (Source Serif again), they are not; note, for example, how the letter i is narrower than the letter m:

 A related concept applies to figures.
-Letters and numerals in a proportional font are usually proportional, but some proportional fonts also feature a tabular set of figures in which each of the ten numerals takes up the same amount of space (as in a monospaced font).
-They’re called tabular because they line up in tables.
+The numbers in a proportional font are often proportional like letters, but a font may also feature tabular figures (whether as old-style or lining figures) in which each digit from 0 through 9 takes up the same width (as in a monospaced font).
+They’re called tabular figures because they’re designed to line up in the columns of a table (where tabular lining figures are usually preferred for their combination of vertical and horizontal uniformity).

 Editor’s takeaway: Normally you won’t have to worry about proportional versus monospaced, but if you notice that the figures in a table aren’t lining up properly (especially along the decimal), you may suggest that tabular (monospaced) figures should be used instead of proportional.

 serif v. sans serif.
 A serif is a small projecting line or wedge on the main stroke of a letter.
 Most fonts used for the text of published books have serifs.
 Sans serif fonts, as the name suggests, don’t have these extra bits.
-Here’s what that looks like (in Lyon Text and Microsoft Calibri, respectively):
+Here’s what that looks like (in Source Serif and Microsoft Aptos, respectively):

-Editor’s takeaway: Opinions differ about when to use serif or sans serif, so the decision is best left to a design pro.
-But editors might run across a case where a sans serif font isn’t suitable—for example, if the meaning of the text depends on being able to see the difference between a capital letter I (as in the first-person pronoun) and a lowercase l (el).
-For this reason, many writers and editors avoid sans serif fonts at the manuscript stage.
+Editor’s takeaway: Opinions differ about when to use serif or sans, so the decision is best left to a design pro.
+But editors might run across a case in which a sans serif font isn’t the best choice—for example, if the meaning of the text depends on being able to see the difference between a capital I (as in the first-person pronoun) and a lowercase l (el).
+For this reason, many editors prefer serif fonts at the manuscript stage.

 Kerning, on the other hand, refers to a specific instance of letterspacing between two adjacent characters that may overlap.
-Note in the following example how the serif on the V overlaps with the o in the first line (in proportional Lyon Text) but not in the second (in monospaced Courier New):
+Note in the following example how the serif on the V overlaps with the o in the first line (in proportional Source Serif) but not in the second (in monospaced Courier New):

 In this context, the serif on the V is also known as its kern.